klis87/redux-requests/README.md

 (see [basic example](https://github.com/klis87/redux-saga-requests/tree/master/examples/basic)),
 or much more flexible `sendRequest`
 (see [advanced example](https://github.com/klis87/redux-saga-requests/tree/master/examples/advanced)),
-or... you could even access your request instance with `yield getRequestInstance()`
+or... you could even access your request instance with `getRequestInstance`
 - support for Axios and Fetch API - additional clients will be added in the future, you could also write your own client integration as `driver` - see [./src/drivers](https://github.com/klis87/redux-saga-requests/tree/docs/src/drivers) for examples
-- compatible with `Redux-Act` and `Redux-Actions` libraries - see redux-act example
+- compatible with `Redux-Act` and `Redux-Actions` libraries - see [redux-act example](https://github.com/klis87/redux-saga-requests/tree/master/examples/redux-act-integration)
 - simple to use with server side rendering - for example you could pass Axios instance to `createRequestInstance` and you don't need to worry that Axios interceptors would be shared across multiple requests
 - `onRequest`, `onSuccess`, `onError` and `onAbort` interceptors, you can attach your sagas (or simple functions)